fastforwardlabs/blog_deprecated/_newsletters/2018-01-17-subscribers.md

 ---

+## Job Postings

+Here are a few job postings we've heard about recently:

+* **The Rockefeller Foundation** - Managing Director, Data Technology ([job description](https://www.rockefellerfoundation.org/about-us/careers/managing-director-data-technology/))
+* **TD Ameritrade** - Senior Specialist, UI/UX Lead ([job description](https://jobs.tdameritrade.com/job/st-louis/senior-specialist-ui-ux-lead/1121/6333455))
+* **Center for Court Innovation** - Project Manager, Technology ([job description](https://www.courtinnovation.org/careers/project-manager-technology))

+We're always happy to share opportunities; please let us know if you have any you'd like for us to pass along.

+---

-## FFL Updates
+## CFFL Updates

-Last week we introduced our newest research engineer, [Alice Albrecht](https://www.linkedin.com/in/alice-albrecht-6379868/), but unfortunately her biography was inadvertently left out of the newsletter - so here's a bit more about Alice: prior to joining Cloudera Fast Forward Labs, Alice worked in both finance and technology companies as a practicing data scientist, data science leader, and - most recently - a data product manager.
+Last week we introduced our newest research engineer, [Alice Albrecht](https://www.linkedin.com/in/alice-albrecht-6379868/), but unfortunately, her biography was inadvertently left out of the newsletter - so here's a bit more about Alice: prior to joining Cloudera Fast Forward Labs, Alice worked in both finance and technology companies as a practicing data scientist, data science leader, and - most recently - a data product manager.
 In addition to teaching machines to do cool things, Alice is passionate about mentoring and helping others grow in their careers.
 Alice holds a PhD from Yale in cognitive neuroscience where she studied how humans summarize sensory information from the world around them and the neural substrates that underlie those summaries.

 Thank you, as always, for reading!
 We'd love to hear your thoughts - and questions!
-You can reach us anytime at clients@fastforwardlabs.com.
+You can reach us anytime at subscribers@fastforwardlabs.com.

 Until next week,